quarkslab/kdigger/README.md

 ### Areas for improvement

-The expertize proposed by the tool could be refined and more precise.
+The expertise proposed by the tool could be refined and more precise.
 For now it's mostly dumping raw data for most of the buckets and rely on the user to understand what it implies.

-Generally the output format is not the best and could be reworked.
+Generally, the output format is not the best and could be reworked.
 The human format via array lines does not fit all the use cases.
 The tool also proposes a JSON output format, it has the advantage to exist but is really quirky and uses arrays so extracting information might be a bit unpredictable.